wfusion/gofusion/README.md

 > Distributed Lock component, provides distributed lock functionality

-- Supports distributed locks based on redis lua.
+- Supports distributed locks based on Redis Lua, which are reentrant.
-- Supports distributed locks managed with timeout based on redis setnx.
+- Supports distributed locks based on Redis SETNX managed with a timeout.
-- Supports distributed locks based on mysql/mariadb GET_LOCK/RELEASE_LOCK.
+- Supports distributed locks based on MySQL/MariaDB GET_LOCK/RELEASE_LOCK.
+- Supports distributed locks based on a MongoDB collection and unique key, which are reentrant.
-- Encapsulated lock.Within for distributed lock invocation.
+- Encapsulates lock.Within for distributed lock invocation.

 ## Cache